Table of Contents

 Ion channels are highly selective for ions such as Na+, K+, and Cl–.
-Movement of these ions is requisite of maintaining osmotic balance, effecting membrane potential, and for signal transduction.
-In mammalian cells, the distribution of ions is differential, with ~150mM Na+ and ~4mM K+ in the extracellular fluid, and ~12mM Na+ and ~140mM K+ in the cytosol.
+The movement of these ions is required for maintaining osmotic balance, effecting membrane potential, and for signal transduction.
+In mammalian cells, the distribution of ions is differential, with ~150 mM of Na+ and ~4 mM of K+ in the extracellular fluid, and ~12 mM of Na+ and ~140 mM of K+ in the cytosol.

-A great example of an ion channel is the KcsA K+ channel present in Streptomyces lividans.
-This homotetramer is comprised of 158 amino acid residues forming a central pore that is 45-Å-long.
-The pore on one face of the membrane is 6Å in width but narrows to 3Å on the other, which is just big enough to accommodate a single K+ ion after it sheds its waters of hydration.
+A notable example of an ion channel is the KcsA K+ channel present in Streptomyces lividans.
+This homotetramer is composed of 158 amino acid residues forming a central pore that is 45-Å-long.
+The pore on 1 face of the membrane is 6Å wide but narrows to 3Å on the other face, which is just big enough to accommodate a single K+ ion after it sheds its waters of hydration.
 The lining of the pore is formed by a signature TVGYG sequence that is conserved in all K+ channels.
-Ion channels are gated by voltage primarily, and this is a key feature of nervous transduction through action potentials.
+Ion channels are primarily gated by voltage, and this is a key feature of nervous transduction through action potentials.

 Active transport allows for a substance to be transported against its concentration gradient.
-Endergonic processes like these have to be coupled to exergonic processes to make the thermodynamically favorable (ΔG <0).
+Endergonic processes like these have to be coupled to exergonic processes to make them thermodynamically favorable (ΔG <0).

 The answers are below the references.